migueleog01/Discount-Clinic-deployment/README.md

 Doctor:

 Viewing and approving appointments:
+Note that specialist doctors have the same view as primary doctors, except they do not have an Approval link in the navigation bar.
+This is because specialists do not have permission to approve specialist appointments.
 Go to the home page upon login.
-Appointments page and home page will display the same information.
+This just displays a welcome message for the doctor user who is signed in.
+The Appointments page displays all of a doctor's appointments with different patients.
 Go to Approval to approve patient specialist appointments.

 Updating personal information: